arminc/arminc.github.io/_posts/2008-02-25-install-flash-10-64-bit-alpha-on-linux-64-bit.md

   - flash 64 bit
   - linux
   - ubuntu
+description: Finally 64 bit Linux users can enjoy Flash without ndiswrapper.
+Adobe has showed us some mercy and they made a native Flash 10 for 64 bit platform for Linux.
+On this moment it is only an alpha version but it seems to work quite nice.
 ---
 Finally 64 bit Linux users can enjoy Flash without ndiswrapper.
 Adobe has showed us some mercy and they made a native Flash 10 for 64 bit platform for Linux.
 On this moment it is only an alpha version but it seems to work quite nice.